Since its inception as a Civilian Pilot Training Center in 1939,

 At Central, a large fleet of single and twin engine aircraft allows students to maximize their flight time and quickly increase proficiency.
 Our students have the advantage of choosing from the wide variety of training aircraft stationed on our flight line.
 Central's aircraft are standardized and maintained by our own staff of highly trained maintenance technicians.

 Central's Flight Training Department specializes in both private flying and building the careers of professional aviators.
-With over 460,000 logged hours of flight training, we emphasize decision-making skills, safety, and practical, hands-on experience.
-To that end, we've formed a partnership with Pulaski Technical College to offer our students a course of study granting them an Associates Degree from an accredited university.
-Students may work full time while earning their degrees - at their own paces and on their own schedules.
-This unique, accredited and fully VA approved degree program meets each reimbursement qualification for Tuition Assistance, Montgomery GI Bill, and Post 911 Bill.
+With over 475,000 logged hours of flight training, and awards for excellence from the NATA and the FAA, we emphasize decision-making skills, safety, and practical, hands-on experience.
+Our VA Approved Programs meets each reimbursement qualification for Tuition Assistance, Montgomery GI Bill, and Post 911 Bill.

 Central's Flight Training Program has a distinguished history, with graduates representing Wartime Aviators, Corporate Flight Departments, Charter Departments and Airlines around the world.
 Central’s FAA Part 141 School enables all pilots to satisfy the complete requirements for an FAA license in less time than the standard route (part 61).